-50B Presentations to Targeted High Risk Client Groups, per 15 min \$22.00 Time spent delivering presentations to targeted high risk groups, including but not limited to: Incarcerated individuals, A/D clients, MH clients.
+50B Presentations to Targeted High Risk Client Groups, per 15 min \$16.50 Time spent delivering presentations to targeted high risk groups, including but not limited to: Incarcerated individuals, A/D clients, MH clients.
 These presentations shall be focused on signs and symptoms of disordered gambling, treatment options and how to access treatment.
-Code can be used to provide consultation/education with concerned others for the purpose of explaining importance of treatment and what can be expected.
+Code can be used to provide consultation/education with concerned others for the purpose of explaining importance of treatment and what can be expected, in hopes that family member will enroll.
 Includes time spent preparing and developing presentations.
-50C Treatment Advertising Actual Cost Treatment Ads (web-based ads, radio, TV, newspaper).
-Treatment ads must follow Department policies per Section C of the Notice of Subawards and receive preapproval.
-When submitting claim, must include ad proof, invoice, and proof of payment.
-60A Data Reporting, per 15 min \$5.00 Time spent entering intake, discharge, encounter data, and client contact information in the UNLV gambling treatment data system.
-When submitted claim, allocated time sheet must be included 60B Quality Assurance, per 15 min \$5.00 Time spent verifying claims, checking documentation accuracy, tracking documentation and claim procedures, and making corrective actions.
-When submitted claim, allocated time sheet must be included.
-DEV Program Development Actual Cost Use of this code requires a Department pre-approved program development plan and budget.
-Approved program development plans must forward treatment system goals, emerging needs, or enhancement activities described within the present Strategic Plan.
-MAT Program Materials Actual Cost Examples include costs of purchasing or reproducing client workbooks, client reading materials, client binders, folders for charts, etc. This code is not to be used to purchase depreciable business assets such as computers, furniture, etc. When submitting claim, must include invoice and proof of payment.
-WFD Staff Professional Development Actual Cost Includes registration cost, travel, lodging and per diem, contracts for certification supervision or consulting.
-When submitting claim, include invoice and proof of payment.
+50C Treatment Advertising Actual Cost Treatment Ads (yellow pages, web-based ads, radio, TV, newspaper).
+60A Data Reporting, per 15 min 10.00 Time spent entering intake, discharge, and encounter data in the UNLV gambling treatment data system.
+60B Quality Assurance, per 15 min 10.00 Time spent verifying claims, checking documentation accuracy, tracking documentation and claim procedures, and making corrective actions.
+MAT Program Materials Actual Cost Examples include costs of purchasing or reproducing client workbooks, client reading materials, client binders, folders for charts, etc. This code is not to be used to purchase depreciable business assets such as computers, furniture, etc. WFD Staff Professional Development Actual Cost Includes registration cost, travel, lodging and per diem, contracts for certification supervision or consulting.
 TRA Transportation to Residential Gambling Treatment Actual Cost Client travel to DHHS funded gambling treatment residential services.
 Travel to be based on most cost-efficient means of transportation service that is clinically appropriate.
-When submitting claim, must include itinerary and proof of payment.

-^{}T1016 code must be associated with an enrolled client and count toward their client benefit cap.
+T1016 & T1013 codes must be associated with an enrolled client and count toward their client benefit cap.

-^{50}A-50C codes, known as Referral Pathways Codes, have the primary purpose of getting problem gamblers and/or family members enrolled in services, geared specifically towards increasing the number of clients receiving treatment.
-For Referral Pathways documentation requirement, please keep on file a copy of referral agreements, documentation of meetings, outline of presentations, copy of ads, flight schedules of media, exhibitor confirmation letter, etc. Note: Ads and publications must receive pre-approval.
+50A-50C codes, known as Referral Pathways Codes, have the primary purpose of getting problem gamblers and/or family members enrolled in services, geared specifically towards increasing the number of clients receiving treatment.
+For Referral Pathways documentation requirement, please keep on file a copy of referral agreements, documentation of meetings, outline of presentations, copy of ads, flight schedules of media, exhibitor confirmation letter, etc.

-^{}For letter codes (MAT, WFD, TRA, DEV), documentation requirement, every time a claim is reported with a letter code, please log: Code, date, brief description of activity/claim, claim amount, and form of payment / receipt.
-Travel must be at the GSA rates and receipts must be submitted for lodging and transportation.
+For letter codes (MAT, WFD, TRA), documentation requirement, every time a claim is reported with a letter code, please log: Code, date, brief description of activity/claim, claim amount, and form of payment / receipt.